 The Wisconsin Renewable Portfolio Standard (RPS) requires all Wisconsin electric providers to procure increasing amounts of electricity from renewable resources for retail electric sales through 2015.
-The RPS generally requires electric providers to increase their individual 2001-2003 average renewable baseline percentages by two percent by 2010, and by a total of six percent above their baselines by 2015.
-This 2015 level must then be sustained by electric providers thereafter.
+The RPS generally requires electric providers to increase their individual 2001-2003 average renewable baseline percentages by two percent by 2010, and by a total of six percent above their baselines by 2015.23 This 2015 level must then be sustained by electric providers thereafter.
 Aside from electric provider requirements, the statewide goal of the RPS is to achieve 10 percent of all electricity provided to Wisconsin retail customers to come from renewable resources by 2015.

-All electric providers have been compliant with their RPS requirements through 2012, and have more than doubled statewide total retail sales from renewable resources over the 2006-2012 time period; from about 2.6 MWh in 2006 to over 6 million MWh in 2012.
+All electric providers have been compliant with their RPS requirements through 2013, and have more than doubled statewide total retail sales from renewable resources over the 2006-2013 time period; from about 2.6 MWh in 2006 to just under 7 million MWh in 2013.
 The statewide aggregate of actual RPS renewable energy sales in relation to RPS requirements is reflected in Figure 20.
-As of 2012, just over 9.4 percent of all electrical energy sold in Wisconsin, including RPS and voluntary green pricing retail sales, was generated from renewable resources.
+As of 2013, just under 10.8 percent of all electrical energy sold in Wisconsin, including RPS and voluntary green pricing retail sales, was generated from renewable resources.
+As a result, 2013 marks the first year the 10 percent statewide goal was achieved - two years ahead of schedule.

-Figure 20: Statewide RPS Renewable Retail Sales (Actual vs. Required, 2006-2020)\
+Figure 20: Statewide RPS Renewable Retail Sales (Actual vs. Required, 2006-2020)

-\ Projection out to 2020 based on 0 percent energy growth.
-Source: Commission Staff 2012 RPS Compliance Memorandum (PSC REF#:190801)
+Source: Commission Staff 2013 RPS Compliance Memorandum (PSC REF#: 206461)